mk-ansible-roles/saphana-deploy/README.md

 The following variables need to be set in the host_vars file.
 See [Best Practises](http://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html?highlight=host_var#group-and-host-variables) for more details on how to use host_vars and group_vars.

 The dictionary instances describe the parameters of the instances.
 You can define more than one instance for multiple hana instances on one system.
-The variables you define here are used for the unattended installation.
+The variables you define here are used for the unattended installation with hdblcm.
+The variables are the same as in the config file and prefixed with `hana_`.
+You can also set `hdblcm_params` to pass additional parameters to the hdblcm command, such as:

+      hdblcm_params: "--ignore=<check1>[,<check2>]..."

+ignoring failing prerequisite checks can sometimes be important in testinstallations with low memory or officially unsupported CPUs.
+The following checks can be ignored:  check_component_dependencies, check_diskspace,
+                                                 check_min_mem, check_platform, check_signature_file, verify_signature)

 hostname is used for the instance, saphostagent uses for communication